Increasing Database Size Limit in Exchange Server Standard

 increase Database Size Limit in GB in registry on Exchange Server

-4. Restart the service and Microsoft Exchange Information Store (MSExchangeIS) using PowerShell or services.msc:
+4. Restart the Microsoft Exchange Information Store service (MSExchangeIS) using PowerShell or services.msc:

 get-service MSExchangeIS| restart-service